piEsposito/blitz-bayesian-deep-learning/doc/utils.md

       * criterion: torch.nn.Module, custom criterion (loss) function, torch.nn.functional function -> criterion to gather the performance cost for the model
       * sample_nbr: int -> The number of times of the weight-sampling and predictions done in our Monte-Carlo approach to gather the loss to be .backwarded in the optimization of the model.

+    #### Returns:
+      * loss: torch.tensor -> elbo loss for the data given

+  * #### mfvi_forward(inputs, sample_nbr)

+  Performs mean-field variational inference for the variational estimator model on the inputs

+  #### Parameters:
+    * inputs: torch.tensor -> the input data to the model
+    * sample_nbr: int -> number of forward passes to be done on the data
+  #### Returns:
+    * mean_: torch.tensor -> mean of the perdictions along each of the features of each datapoint on the batch axis, for each feature of ea
+    * std_: torch.tensor -> std of the predictions along each of the features of each datapoint on the batch axis

  ---